Im2rnado/Stinger/README.md

 # Is it free?

 Stinger costs $5 and can be purchased from [Tornado](https://twitter.com/im2rnadoo) but there are also several ways to obtain Premium access to the bot.
-You can win from giveaways which we constantly do or if you contribute to the bot, you get free access!
+You can win giveaways which we constantly do or if you contribute to the bot, you get free access!

 # Contributing